 Yes, you can.
 Simply follow the cooking time and instructions listed on the box of your favorite brand.

-More One-Pot Instant Pot Pasta Recipes
+More One-Pot Pasta Dinners

 These recipes are part of the Pasta and Noodles Recipes collection: